-Based on our interpretation of the PMIERs, as of March 31, 2022, MGIC's Available Assets totaled \$6.0 billion, or \$2.4 billion in excess of its Minimum Required Assets.
+Based on our interpretation of the PMIERs, as of June 30, 2022, MGIC's Available Assets totaled \$5.8 billion, or \$2.6 billion in excess of its Minimum Required Assets.
 MGIC is in compliance with the PMIERs and eligible to insure loans purchased by the GSEs.
 Our "Minimum Required Assets" reflect a credit for risk ceded under our quota share reinsurance ("QSR") and XOL reinsurance transactions, which are discussed in our risk factor titled "The mix of business we write affects our Minimum Required Assets under the PMIERs, our premium yields and the likelihood of losses occurring."
 The calculated credit for XOL reinsurance transactions under PMIERs is generally based on the PMIERs requirement of the covered loans and the attachment and detachment points of the coverage, all of which fluctuate over time.
 PMIERs credit is generally not given for the reinsured risk above the PMIERs requirement.
 The GSEs have discretion to further limit reinsurance credit under the PMIERs.
-Refer to our Quarterly Supplements, which are posted on our investor website, for the calculated PMIERs credit for each of our XOL reinsurance transactions.
-We are not including the information contained in those Supplements or on our investor website as a part of, or incorporating it by reference into, this report.
+Refer to "Consolidated Results of Operations - Reinsurance Transactions" in Part I, Item 2 of our Quarterly Report on Form 10-Q for information about the calculated PMIERs credit for our XOL transactions.
 There is a risk we will not receive our current level of credit in future periods for ceded risk.
 In addition, we may not receive the same level of credit under future reinsurance transactions that we receive under existing transactions.
 If MGIC is not allowed certain levels of credit under the PMIERs, under certain circumstances, MGIC may terminate the reinsurance transactions without penalty.